2014 BMW 7 Series Expert Review

 Driving the 7 Series

-strong and easy to modulate, while the steering provides more balanced weighting and truer response than any of its rivals.
-Power from the standard turbocharged 6-cylinder is adequate for day-to-day driving, though for a marginal penalty in fuel economy we recommend opting for the 445-horsepower, turbocharged V8.
-Both the all-out-enthusiast Alpina B7 version and the range-topping 760Li deliver the type of performance numbers once reserved for dedicated supercars.
-In terms of ride comfort, the 2013 7 Series dispatches bumps and road imperfections with a hardly a shake of the cabin.
+.
+The brakes are easily modulated and always strong, and the 7's steering feels more in touch with the road than its nearest rivals.
+The 740i's turbocharged 6-cylinder engine doesn't quite live up to the status of this car and we would opt for the 750's twin-turbo V8 any day of the week.
+With 445 horsepower on tap, the difference in fuel economy is marginal (although the difference in price is not).
+Both the all-out-enthusiast Alpina B7 version and the range-topping 760Li deliver performance numbers once reserved for dedicated supercars.
+In terms of ride comfort, the 2014 7 Series dispatches bumps and road imperfections with a hardly a shake of the cabin.
 Selecting the Sport or Sport Plus driving mode increases suspension firmness, alters steering effort and improves throttle response.

 iPhone users can access various BMW-developed and 3rd-party smartphone applications like Web Radio, Facebook and Twitter through the 10.2-inch navigation system display.

 As a flagship sedan, the 2014 7 Series is a rolling showcase for BMW's in-vehicle technology and design.
 The optional "multicontour" front seats adjust 20 ways to suit a variety of body shapes and sizes, while rear-seat passengers are provided an assortment of luxurious features such as seat massagers, rear-seat entertainment with two 9.2-inch displays, and power-sliding sunshades for the side windows.
 And while it may not be the most intuitive infotainment system on the market, the latest iteration of BMW's iDrive is light-years ahead of the 1st-generation system when it comes to ease of use.